-7.3.1 Decision Making
+7.3.1.
+Decision Making

-- Mundella Primary School leaders have ensured that our setting has age and ability appropriate filtering and monitoring in place, to limit learner's exposure to online risks. - The governors and leaders are aware of the need to prevent "over blocking", as that may unreasonably restrict what can be taught, with regards to online activities and safeguarding.
+- Mundella Primary School leaders have ensured that our setting has age and ability appropriate filtering and monitoring in place, to limit learner's exposure to online risks. - The governors and leaders are aware of the need to prevent "over blocking", as that may unreasonably restrict what can be taught, with regards to online activities and safeguarding. - Our decision regarding filtering and monitoring has been informed by a risk assessment, considering our specific needs and circumstances. - Changes to the filtering and monitoring approach will be risk assessed by staff with educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - The leadership team will ensure that regular checks are made to ensure that the filtering and monitoring methods are effective and appropriate. - All members of staff are aware that they cannot rely on filtering and monitoring alone to safeguard learners; effective classroom management and regular education about safe and responsible use is essential.

-- Our decision regarding filtering and monitoring has been informed by a risk assessment, considering our specific needs and circumstances. - Changes to the filtering and monitoring approach will be risk assessed by staff with educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - The leadership team will ensure that regular checks are made to ensure that the filtering and monitoring methods are effective and appropriate. - All members of staff are aware that they cannot rely on filtering and monitoring alone to safeguard learners; effective classroom management and regular education about safe and responsible use is essential.
+7.3.2.
+Filtering

-7.3.2 Filtering
+- Education broadband connectivity is provided through Primary Tech - We use Lightspeed which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - We work with Primary Tech and KCC to ensure that our filtering policy is continually reviewed to ensure that our filtering policy is continually reviewed and is in line with UK Safer Internet Centre and KCSIE 2019 - If learners discover unsuitable sites, they will be required to: - $\circ~$ Turn off monitor/screen and report the concern immediate to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputy) and/or technical staff. - \circ The breach will be recorded and escalated as appropriate. - Parents/carers will be informed of filtering breaches involving their child.

-- Education broadband connectivity is provided through Kent EIS - We use Lightspeed which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - We work with Kent EIS to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - Turn off monitor/screen and report the concern immediate to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputy) and/or technical staff. - The breach will be recorded and escalated as appropriate. - Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Kent Police or CEOP.
+• Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Kent Police or CEOP.

-7.3.4 Monitoring
+7.3.3.
+Monitoring

-- We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
-This is achieved by: physical monitoring (supervision) and monitoring internet and web access (reviewing logfile information). - If a concern is identified via monitoring approaches we will inform the DSL or SLT who will respond in line with the child protection policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.
+- The school will appropriately monitor internet use on all school owned or provided internet enabled devices.
+This is achieved by: - \circ $\;$ Physical monitoring and supervision of the children using the devices - Monitoring internet and web access through the technology monitoring services provided by Primary Tech - The school has a clear procedure for responding to concerns identified via monitoring approaches.
+Issues should be raised and will be responded to, by following the Child Protection procedures that are already in place. - All users will be informed that use of school systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.

-7.4 Managing Personal Data Online
+7.4.
+Managing Personal Data Online

-Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation.
-Full information can be found on our school website.
+- Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation. - $\circ~$ Full information can be found on our school website.

-7.5 Security and Management of Information Systems
+7.5.
+Security and Management of Information Systems